Krimpenfort23/CPS499-Frida/README.md

 ## 1. Summary of Background ##
   This final project is a case study of an injection framework called Frida.
 Their website https://frida.re has explicit documentation on use cases and documents on their API's.
 Since one of the topics in this class was going over AOP inside of In-Line Refrence Monitors, we are going to be doing something similar to the Shopping Cart Problem like seen in Lab I and Assignment I. Since Frida is more focused on the the lower-level works, we will be writing a program in C that has  vulnerabilities similar to ShoppingCart.java.
 Then, like assignment I, we will fix the program with Frida.
 ## 2. Project objectives ##
-  This program will be graded on a few things.
-Was Frida easier to use than AspectJ?
-Does it have the same capabilities as AspectJ?
-Does it good job at being a reference monitor?
-And are there things that Frida can do better?
+- This program will be graded on a few things.
+  - Was Frida easier to use than AspectJ?
+  - Does it have the same capabilities as AspectJ?
+  - Does it good job at being a reference monitor?
+- And...
+  - Are there things that Frida can do better?
 ## 3. Expected contributions and the relevance to the course topics ##
   Our contributions to the course will be in regards to be *IRM's, AOP, Data Races,* and *Protection in Software*.
 ## 4. Your group plan: how your group members contribute to the project, the work plan. ##
 - Anna and Evan will work together through each of these sections.
-The work plan will be as such.\n
+The work plan will be as such.
-  - **A.** Recreate a program like *ShoppingCart.java*.\n
+  - **A.** Recreate a program like *ShoppingCart.java*.
     - **A.1** layout the data race vulnerability while creating the program.
   - **B.** Create the python script that will run the Frida script.
   - **C.** Design the Frida Script and see if it can completely fix the problems that ShoppingCart.java had (assignment I).